 Ok, so here is my list.
 Please let me know if I am forgetting anything; like I said, a lot of these traditions are new to me!

 - Open some new christmas jammies on Christmas eve (I like these for kids).

 - Make an advent calendar.

 - Put up lights outside this year.
 Papa, this is all you.
 And you better do it soon.

 - Put up a second Christmas tree in the kitchen for our salt dough ornaments.

-- I would love to take Penelope to disney to see all the decorations and lights.
+- I would love to take my daughter to Disney to see all the decorations and lights.

 - Some sort of volunteering that is age appropriate.
 I need some ideas!
 Maybe go to an assisted living home?
 Shop for toys for underprivileged kids?

 - Go see the Christmas lights in our neighborhood.

 - Go see the Christmas lights at Dorothy B. Oven park.